top of page

 Financial incentive to take the family with you

-New findings in personnel management show that the support of the expatriate's family is very beneficial.
-Especially in the initial phase in the host country, the support provided by the family members is very helpful.
-There are a few companies that offer a financial incentive to encourage family members to come along.
-Accompaniment by school-age children usually causes unusually high school and boarding school costs by German standards.
+New findings in personnel management show that family support for the expatriate is highly beneficial.
+Particularly in the initial phase in the host country, the support provided by family members proves very helpful.
+A few companies offer financial incentives to encourage family members to accompany the expatriate.
+Accompaniment by school-age children usually entails exceptionally high school and boarding costs by German standards.

 In this context, the question arises as to who has to bear these costs and to what extent.
-It becomes particularly problematic when the host country is unable to provide a German-language school education.
-Then a separation is pre-programmed, which is a burden for all family members.
-Both the company and the employee should be prepared for the situation.
-In this case, a compensation through the assumption of travel costs to overcome the separation could be an appropriate solution.
-In order to ensure that the employee receives active support from his or her partner, a budget could be set aside for cultural and educational trips within the country.
-In this way, the country-specific characteristics can become a vital part of the stay abroad.
+The situation becomes particularly problematic when the host country cannot provide German-language schooling.
+In such cases, a separation is almost inevitable, placing a strain on all family members.
+Both the company and the employee should be prepared for such a situation.
+In such cases, compensation through the reimbursement of travel expenses to bridge the separation may be an appropriate solution.
+To ensure that the employee receives active support from their partner, a budget may be allocated for cultural and educational trips within the country.
+In this way, the country-specific characteristics can become an integral part of the stay abroad.

 Preparatory checklists